9 Herbs that Grow Without Sunlight | Herbs that Like Shade

 Botanical Name: Myrrhis odorata

-USDA Zone: 4-9
+USDA Zones: 4-9

 Size: 2-4 feet

-Also known as myrrh, sweet chervil, sweet cicely, and garden myrrh, this herbaceous perennial belongs to the celery family.
+Also known as myrrh, Sweet Chervil, sweet cicely, and garden myrrh, this herbaceous perennial belongs to the celery family.
 The leaves and seeds are used in baked dishes and desserts.
 It has a sweet anise-like flavor with hints of celery.

 Growing Tips